 Subject to the general supervision of the Fund's Board, the Investment Adviser makes the day-to-day investment decisions for the Fund, places the purchase and sale orders for the portfolio transactions of the Fund, and generally manages the Fund's portfolio of investments.
 BBH&Co. provides a broad range of investment management services for customers in the United States and abroad.
-As of December 31, 2021, BBH&Co. managed total assets of approximately \$94.5 billion, \$623.1 million of which represented total net assets in the Fund.
+As of December 31, 2023, BBH&Co. managed total assets of approximately \$86.3 billion, \$882.5 million of which represented total net assets in the Fund.

-In addition to a continuous investment program, BBH&Co. serves as the Fund's administrator, which provides administrative services to the Fund, such as shareholder communications and tax services.
+In addition to a continuous investment program, BBH&Co. serves as the Fund's administrator and provides administrative services such as shareholder communications and tax services.